Asbestos on Navy Ships

 Compensation options include:

-- Lawsuits: You may be able to file a lung cancer or mesothelioma lawsuit if you developed either of these cancers from asbestos on Navy ships.
-Some veterans have received $1 million or more through Navy asbestos settlements.
+- Lawsuits: You may be able to file a lawsuit if you developed mesothelioma or lung cancer from asbestos on Navy ships.
+Some veterans receive $1 million or more through Navy asbestos settlements.
 The military and government aren’t sued.

-Get a free case review now to find out which types of lung cancer compensation you qualify for.
+Get a free case review now to find out which types of lung cancer compensation you may qualify for.

 - Access Financial Aid and Justice